haimbilia/BuyHub/readme.txt

     => 064908 - Watermark image added in the admin end is not visible on the products in the front end.
     => 064910 - Only success message appears but the specification does not get linked to the product when the admin imports any product specification.
     => 064884 - The upload file popup does not get opened by clicking on the image icon.
+    => 064957 - The seller gets directed to the catalog page after adding the inventory from marketplace products.

 UAT points: